 Tests: You will have a total of 2 Unit tests.
 Each test will cover online discussions and readings from the textbook.
-In addition, you will have a Comprehensive Final Exam at the end of the semester which covers all the chapters we have covered in this course.
+In addition, you will have a Comprehensive Final Exam at the end of the semester which covers all the chapters we have reviewed in this course.
+All tests for this course will be in Connect.